kings-gambit/bro-blackbook/README.md

 Then add the following line to your `local.bro` file:

-	@load blackbook
+	@load bro-blackbook

-You then need to change the filepath in `config.bro` to match the base blackbook directory for your installation
+You then need to change the filepath in `config.bro` to match the base blackbook directory for your installation.

+#TODO - add instructions for changing filepaths in `bookie.py` and `cleaner.py`.

 ### Adding items